Please read all sections carefully as all details are important.

 |Fourth academic year

-This is consistent with the academic progress standards approved by the faculty for continued enrollment at Hendrix as described in Academic Policies.
-The number of courses completed will be reviewed at the end of each payment period.
+This standard is consistent with the academic progress standards approved by the faculty for continued enrollment at Hendrix as described in Academic Policies.
+The number of courses completed will be reviewed at the end of each payment period, which is at the conclusion of the semester after grades are posted.
 It is assumed that at least half the required number of hours for the year shall be earned in the first semester with the remainder being earned in the final semester of the year.
 Students who fail to meet the minimum standards of the College for the first time will be placed on financial aid warning for one semester.
 By the end of the warning semester, students must have completed the minimum number of courses or they will be suspended from federal financial aid.

-Summer courses may be counted toward meeting the requirements for the previous academic year.
-Summer courses and correspondence work will not count toward meeting the grade point requirements.
+Summer courses may be counted toward meeting the course requirements for the previous academic year.
 Summer courses and correspondence work will not count toward meeting the grade point requirements.

 A course in which a grade of “incomplete” is assigned will not be used to meet course load requirements.
 If the incomplete is changed to a passing grade, it will be recorded in the semester during which the course was taken and will then apply to the requirements as a part of that semester.
+Grades of NR (no report) will not be counted until a grade is assigned.
+Grades of W(withdrawn), WE(withdrawn by administrative action), NC(no credit), or AU(audit) will not count toward completing course load requirements.
 No course may be counted more than once toward satisfying the course load requirements.

 Grade Point Average Requirements

-In addition to the above, financial aid recipients must also maintain minimum cumulative grade point averages (qualitative standard) to remain eligible for enrollment and financial aid.
+In addition to the above, financial aid recipients must also maintain minimum cumulative grade point averages to remain eligible for enrollment and financial aid.
 These requirements are as follows:

-Grade point averages will be reviewed at the end of each payment period.
+Grade point averages will be reviewed at the end of each payment period, which is at the conclusion of the semester after grades are posted.
 Students failing to meet the minimum grade point standards of the College for the first time will be placed on financial aid warning for one semester.
 By the end of the warning semester, students must have the required minimum grade point average or they will be suspended.

-Graduate students who have attempted more than 150% of the number of courses required for completion of the Master of Accounting Program must appeal for reinstatement of aid eligibility.
-Graduate students must also maintain a minimum 2.0 grade point average each payment period.
+Graduate students who have attempted more than 150% of the number of courses required for completion of the Master of Accounting Program must appeal for reinstatement of federal aid eligibility.
+Graduate students must also maintain a minimum 2.0 grade point average each payment period measured at the conclusion of the semester after grades are posted.

-The requirements listed above are applicable to all Title IV programs (Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal TEACH Grant, Federal Work-Study, Federal Perkins Loans, Federal Direct Stafford Loans, Federal Direct PLUS Loans for Parents, and to most Hendrix funded scholarships, grants and work programs.
+The requirements listed above are applicable to all Title IV programs: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study, Federal Perkins Loans, Federal Direct Stafford Loans, Federal Direct PLUS Loans for Parents, and to most Hendrix funded scholarships, grants and work programs.
 Higher academic performance standards are required to retain most merit scholarships.

 During their first year of enrollment, transfer students accepted for admission to the College will be eligible to receive financial aid.
-Once enrolled, however, transfer credits accepted by the Office of Academic Affairs, plus work completed at Hendrix College, will be evaluated to determine future satisfactory academic progress.
+Once enrolled, however, transfer credits accepted by the Office of Academic Affairs will be used to determine grade level and eligibility standard.
+Work previously completed plus work completed at Hendrix College, will be evaluated to determine quantitative compliance.
+The cumulative GPA obtained at Hendrix will be used to determine ongoing qualitative compliance.

-Most financial aid requires a minimum course load of three courses per semester.
-Some Arkansas programs require four per term.
+It is assumed students will be enrolled in a full-time course load of at least three courses per semester.
+Some Arkansas scholarship programs require four per term.
 Students should verify that they are enrolled in the necessary course load to maintain all aid.
 Students wishing to reduce course loads after enrollment should contact the Office of Financial Aid to ensure that their aid will not be affected.